How much is your case worth?Get a free case evaluation

 Is it legal to operate a bike while under the influence of drugs or alcohol?

 Rules for riding a bike in California on highways fall under the California Vehicle Code.
 Bicyclists are subject to the laws of driving a vehicle while on a highway — including drinking and driving.
 However, instead of potential jail time, there is a maximum $250 fine.
 Operating a bicycle under the influence of drugs or alcohol is dangerous, however, and should be avoided at all cost.

 What should I do if I’ve been injured in a bicycle accident in California?

 Road laws are designed with the intention of keeping people safe.
 Though it’s important for any cyclist to know the rules of the road, there is always a risk that nearby drivers will not follow their own applicable laws.
 After contacting the appropriate authorities and receiving the necessary medical attention, bicycle accident victims should speak with an injury lawyer in order to pursue compensation for their injuries.

 If you’ve been injured in a bicycle accident due to the negligible actions of another party, we may be able to help.
 The attorneys at Avrek Law have more than 50 years of combined experience successfully resolving personal injury cases.
-With over $1 Billion recovered in more than 10,000 cases across the states of California, Nevada, and Arizona, our team is here to help – call today for a free bicycle accident case evaluation!
+With over $1 Billion recovered in more than 10,000 cases, our team is here to help – call today for a free bicycle accident case evaluation!